ototoi/tempest/README.md

 # tempest
  This library is a very tiny vector and matrix library.

- All of classes are implemented by C++ templete. so you can use them for just including header files.
+ All of the classes in this library are implemented by using C++ templete.

+ so you can use them for just including header files.